d34nov/esp32/README.md

-The project requires PlatformIO with Espressif 32 platform installed The board used is ESP32-C3 ( generic There is no such board in the PIO library) All other settings are in platformio.ini file
+The project requires PlatformIO with Espressif 32 platform installed.

+The board used is ESP32-C3 ( generic There is no such board in the PIO library).

+All other settings are in platformio.ini file.

-The firmware opens simultaneously WiFi access point and BLE device
+The firmware opens simultaneously WiFi access point and BLE device.

 It also launches WebServer that serves UI html page WebPage.h

 For connecting via WiFi:
 On remote device connect to WiFi access point: "ESP32-C3-AP"